Blue Bird Café fire: Victims

 While it was originally reported that 42 people had died, later investigation determined that 37 people succumbed and perished as smoke and fire overtook the bar.
-Police and firefighters found bodies in the washrooms, huddled in a corner that had no exit, and jammed in a rear section of the club close to a back entrance.
+Police and firefighters found bodies in the bathrooms, huddled in a corner that had no exit, and jammed in a rear section of the club close to a back entrance.

 Aftermath

 At 3:30 a.m.
 Eccles was arrested and a manhunt was on for Boutin and O'Brien.
 They were arrested in Vancouver, British Columbia two weeks later.

 In the aftermath of the fire, regulations throughout Canada were strengthened to provide for more avenues of escape.
-Two of the three defendants were convicted of second-degree murder, the third manslaughter.
+Two of the three defendants were sentenced to life in prison for non-capital murder, the third for manslaughter.
 All three were paroled within a decade of their convictions.
 Owing to the blocked fire exit, a lawyer for the victims' families proposed a $9 million civil lawsuit against the Montreal fire department, bar owner Leopold Paré, and the building's owner, with the defence led by Montreal mayor Jean Drapeau.
 The families eventually accepted a much lower settlement offer of $1,000 to $3,000 per victim.

 On August 31, 2012, a memorial was unveiled by the city of Montreal to mark the 40th anniversary.
 A mass was held as well as a march by families of the victims along with a photo exhibit at city hall, with a vigil on September 1.

+In August 2020, it was reported that James O'Brien violated his parole for the third time in the past decade for being intoxicated with alcohol and was sent back to prison.

 As of May 2022 the memorial has been installed at the south side of Phillips Square following the renovation of the square.

-A 50th anniversary memorial is planned for September 1, 2022.
+On September 1, 2022, a 50th anniversary memorial was held in Phillips Square that included survivors and relatives of people who lost their lives in the fire.